 We are proud to offer our interactive whiteboard presentations for the Initial and Extended Codes.
 As with the entirety of our programme, we have spent a good deal of time ensuring that these presentations meet the very highest of standards.

-The presentations are available to run under SMART Notebook software.
-A demo file containing a few slides from our Initial Code and Extended Code presentations can be downloaded from this link:
+The presentations are available to run under SMART Notebook software - you will need to have SMART software installed, with a compatible interactive whiteboard, in order to use them.
+To enable you to check whether your system is compatible, here is a demo file containing a few slides from our Initial Code and Extended Code presentations:

 Demo file for Smart software (size nearly 30mb)

 Right-click and 'save target as...' to download the file to your system.